dhruvx05/dhruvx05/README.md

   <br/>
   <img src="https://github-readme-stats.vercel.app/api/top-langs/?username=dhruvx05&layout=compact&theme=radical" alt="Top Languages" />
 </p>

 ---

+## 🌟 Current Focus

+🔍 Currently diving deeper into the realms of **AI & ML**, enhancing my software engineering foundations, and experimenting with creative **web solutions**.
+🚀 Exploring project ideas that merge innovation with impact.

+---

 ## 🎉 Fun Fact

 I'm on a mission to **convince AI not to take over the world!** 🤖🌍
+(Maybe teach it to play fair in chess first... ♟️)

 ---

+## 🤝 Let's Connect

+🚀 Open to **collaborations**, **tech discussions**, or just sharing ideas.
-Feel free to reach out if you want to collaborate, learn together, or discuss the latest **tech trends**!
+💬 Feel free to reach out — let's build something awesome together!